ACB Resource Page

 Maine State Housing

-To find out more about how Maine State Housing can assist you, go to their website by clicking
+To find out more about how MSH can assist you, go to the Maine State Housing website.

 DRM’s Deaf Advocacy and Communication Access Program serves Maine people who are Deaf, Hard of Hearing, Late Deafened, Deaf-Blind (dual sensory loss – sight and sound), or who use signs and gestures to communicate.
 They also work with agencies and individuals who provide support services – as well as those who provide education, housing and employment opportunities.